jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-04-checkpoint.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 4.
+title: Chapter 4.
 "Of the Division of Compound Quantities."
+part: I
+section: II
+chapter: 4
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 4.
-"Of the Division of Compound Quantities."

 <span class="art">282</span> When we wish simply to represent division, we
 make use of the usual mark of fractions; which is, to write